-First session ends, many say their teary goodbyes, and others head off to exotic changeover locales, like Quebec, the White Mountains of New Hampshire, Six Flags, and Ecuador for our CITs.
-For 24 hours, camp goes into a camper-free frenzy of travel coordinating, bunk cleaning, unpacking, and bed moving.
+First session ends, many say their teary goodbyes, and others head off campus for a change of scenery.
+For 24 hours, camp goes into a camper-free frenzy of travel coordinating, bunk cleaning, and unpacking.
 At the end of it all is a new beginning.